hellinger04/aptt/README.md

 to help indicate how to edit content on the website.
 Look for the comments that include `begin modify me` - these indicate the beginning of a section of the code containing text that can easily be modified to change website content.
-A description of what part of the website the section corresponds to is usually included in this comment as well.
+A description of what part of the website the section represents is usually included within the comment as well.
 The end of these modifiable sections is denoted with another comment that includes `end modify me`.

 ### More Complex Edits